Bobby Jones (basketball, born 1951): College career

-Jones ended up playing for Dean Smith at UNC.
-He chose UNC as he connected with the coaching staff, which included Bill Guthridge and John Lotz.
-He didn't play as a freshman, per NCAA eligibility rules at the time.
-Instead, he learned defensive skills from Smith and Guthridge.

-As a sophomore, he shot an ACC single-season record 66.8% from the floor while averaging 10.2 points and 6.3 rebounds and helped UNC get into the Final Four.
-There they fell to the Florida State Seminoles.
+Jones chose North Carolina, as he connected with the coaching staff headed by Dean Smith, which included Bill Guthridge and John Lotz.
+NCAA eligibility rules at the time prohibited him from playing as a freshman, allowing him to learn defensive skills from Smith and Guthridge.
+As a sophomore, Jones set an Atlantic Coast Conference single-season record 66.8% from the floor, and averaged 10.2 points and 6.3 rebounds a game while helping UNC reach the Final Four (where they fell to the Florida State Seminoles).

-After his time with the U.S. national team, he started the gesture of pointing to teammates, whether he made the shot or not.
-Coach Smith called it "The Bobby Jones Rule", as a way of appreciating their teammates.
+After his time with the U.S. national basketball team, Jones started the gesture of pointing to teammates who passed him the ball to create a scoring opportunity, whether he made the shot or not.
+Coach Smith called the show of appreciation to his teammates "The Bobby Jones Rule".
 In his junior season, he averaged 15.5 points and 10.5 rebounds.

 The American Basketball Association (ABA)'s Carolina Cougars selected Jones after his junior season in the 1973 Special Circumstances Draft, but he wanted to finish his psychology degree and polish his game, so he returned to North Carolina for his senior year while the Cougars held on to his ABA rights.
 For his senior year, he was named co-captain of the team.

-He turned in an All-America campaign in 1973–74, averaging 16.1 points and 9.8 rebounds.
+He produced an All-America campaign in 1973–74, averaging 16.1 points and 9.8 rebounds.
 He turned in memorable performances against Duke that season, including a clutch steal and game-winning layup against them in March.
 On UNC's "Senior Day", he contributed four points in the clutch as the team scored eight straight points to tie the game and eventually win in overtime 96–92.
 He finished that game with 24 points.
-Jones ended his career with averages of 13.7 points and 8.9 rebounds per game while shooting 60.8% from the field, and graduated with his psychology degree.
+Jones ended his career with averages of 13.7 points and 8.9 rebounds per game, while shooting 60.8% from the field; he graduated with his psychology degree.